cogroo/cogroo4/README.md

 The code is organized as maven subprojects:

 * cogroo4
-  * cogroo: Maven aggregator (builds everything but the eval projects)
   * cogroo-nlp: low level customizations of Apache OpenNLP and tools, like the Featurizer tool and FSA dictionaries
   * cogroo-ann: a framework composed of Annotators and Pipes, this allow easy abstraction of Apache OpenNLP
   * cogroo-gc: the grammar checker core, based on the framework from cogroo-ann